Seirdy/seirdy.one/content/meta/privacy.md

 For each request you make that reaches my Web servers, my server logs:

-- Your public IP address
+- Your IP address
 - The contents of your `user-agent` and `referer` (sic) headers
 - The page you requested
 - The time of the request
 - The HTTP response code of the request

 This is the information that [Nginx](https://nginx.org/) logs according to the default configurations in many operating systems.
+Your IP address is not logged when you use my Tor hidden service because my server does not receive it.

 None of the Web content I serve contains cookies or scripts, or collects any information not described by this Privacy Policy.